 The park is clean and green with many of trees.
 Nice to walk your dog, exercise or have a picnic with many areas to choose from.
 It is near downtown Orange all walks of life venture into the park.

-The City of Orange received $2 million go towards the construction of a new pickleball facility on the south side of the park, which will include multiple courts, seating, lighting, and other needed amenities.
-Along with the courts, there will also be a fitness circuit built at the park, along with new walkways.
-The project will also include new landscaping for all parkgoers to enjoy.
+The City of Orange received $2 million to go towards the construction of a new pickleball facility on the south side of the park, which includes 10 lighted pickleball courts, spectator shade seating, fencing, wind screens, benches, landscaping, lighting, and other amenities.

-The funding comes the 2022 Federal Omnibus Appropriations Bill.
+The funding for these courts came the 2022 Federal Omnibus Appropriations Bill.